kwillno/kwillno/README.md

 ### Hi there 👋

-- 🔭 I’m currently studying Industrial Mathematics at NTNU (Norwegian Univeristy of Science and Technology)
+- 🔭 I have recently finished my degree in Industrial Mathematics at NTNU (Norwegian Univeristy of Science and Technology)
+- 📊 My specialisation was in Spatial and Computational Statistics